gastevens/windows-update-script/README.md

 ## Overview

+This repository contains PowerShell scripts for Windows system maintenance and software installation:

+1. **Update-System.ps1**: Automates the update process for Windows systems
+2. **Install-DevTools.ps1**: Installs specialized software for development, FPGA, gaming, and more

+### Update-System.ps1

 This script automates the update process for Windows systems by combining multiple update mechanisms into a single, convenient script:

 - Windows package management with **winget**